cristovomgirodo/Conversions-between-Velocitys/README.md

 --->

 # **[Instructions for use]**

+# --[Warning!]--
+# After download the files: ALGCONBUNVELOCID.PY and ConvUnidVelocity.py run only the file ALGCONBUNVELOCID.PY.
-# The file ALGCONBUNVELOCID.PY will run ConvUnidVelocity.py module.
+# The file ALGCONBUNVELOCID.PY will run the ConvUnidVelocity.py module.

-# Conversion of Mph to Kph.
+# 1.)
+Conversion of Mph to Kph.

 Python 3.8.10 (default, Sep 28 2021, 16:10:42)
 [GCC 9.3.0] on linux